RESOURCE

 Background

-It was recently found that NCAT (the NSW Civil and Administrative Tribunal) does not have jurisdiction for matters where the parties are resident in different states of Australia.
+In 2017 it was found that NCAT (the NSW Civil and Administrative Tribunal) does not have jurisdiction for matters where the parties are resident in different states of Australia.

 This is due to a NSW Court of Appeal decision known as Burns & Corbett.
 The full reference is Burns v Corbett; Gaynor v Burns [2017] NSWCA 3 (3 February 2017).